mondoohq/mondoo-operator/docs/user-manual-kubectl.md

 ## Deploying the Validating webhook

-K8s webhooks require TLS certs to establish the trust between the Certificate Authority listed in the ValidaitngWebhookConfiguration.Webhooks[].ClientConfig.CABundle and the TLS certificates presented when connecting to the HTTPS endpoint specified in the webhook.
+K8s webhooks require TLS certs to establish the trust between the Certificate Authority listed in the ValidatingWebhookConfiguration.Webhooks[].ClientConfig.CABundle and the TLS certificates presented when connecting to the HTTPS endpoint specified in the webhook.

 You can choose to install and use cert-manager to automate the creation and updating of the TLS certs, or you can create (and rotate) your own TLS certificates manually.